-Publication PolicyAdvances in Polar Science(APS) is an international, peer-reviewed journal jointly sponsored by the Polar Research Institute of China and the Chinese Arctic and Antarctic Administration, published quarterly by China Science Press, for the whole Antarctic and Arctic science community.
+Publication PolicyAdvances in Polar Science(APS) is an international, peer-reviewed journal jointly sponsored by the Polar Research Institute of China and the Chinese Society for Oceanography, published quarterly by China Science Press, for the whole Antarctic and Arctic science community.
 Original papers are accepted from scientists of any nation, subject to peer review by at least two expert referees.
 Papers must present scientific results or interpretations that are new and have not been published elsewhere.

 Submissions may relate to any field including polar glaciology, polar oceanography, polar atmospheric science, polar space physics, polar geology, polar geophysics, polar geochemistry, polar biology and ecology, polar medicine, Antarctic astronomy, polar environment observation, polar engineering as well as polar information service and management.
 Authors should state, when submitting, if the paper has originally been submitted elsewhere.
 Failure to do this may result in immediate rejection.

 Authors should ensure that papers conform as closely as possible to the format set out here to facilitate publication as speedily as possible.

 Papers should focus on the polar regions.
 Papers making comparisons with other regions will also be acceptable.

 APS is published in only in English.
 The Editors particularly welcome papers with a multidisciplinary approach.
 There are no page charges.